Studying an LLM (Master of Laws) Program in France

 For law students interested in the legal practice in France, or merely interested in education in the main branches of French and European Union Law, France provides excellent opportunities to pursue a Master of Laws.
 Studying an LLM program in France provides non-French lawyers the opportunity to receive high-level university education and specialised practical training in law firms, companies, important French legal institutions, such as the Senate and the National Assembly, the Cour de cassation, the Conseil d'Etat and become acquainted with them which is ideal for those seeking internship opportunities.Find LLM programs in France

 An international degree is likely to be highly regarded in your home county and being able to obtain a master's degree abroad significantly increases your chances of getting a job.
-There are a number of specializations that law students can take as part of their LLM degree, such as International Trade Law, Dispute Resolution, Intellectual Property, Information Technology and E-commerce.
+There are a number of specialisations that law students can take as part of their LLM degree, such as International Trade Law, Dispute Resolution, Intellectual Property, Information Technology and E-commerce.
 In addition, they make take part in the diverse and rich cultural activities in Paris and as most universities conduct classes in French, there are better opportunities of language immersion.

-Law Schools in France
+Law schools in France

 The education system in France is highly valued and offers a great educational experience.
-There are many institutions in France that offer an LLM course and therefore, there is a variety of institutions to choose from across the country depending on whether you prefer the hustle and bustle of the capital city of Paris or the distinctive history and more relaxed vibe of a city like Lyon in the Rhone-Alpes region.
+There are many law schools and institutions in France that offer an LLM course and therefore, there is a variety of institutions to choose from across the country depending on whether you prefer the hustle and bustle of the capital city of Paris or the distinctive history and more relaxed vibe of a city like Lyon in the Rhone-Alpes region.
 You may also wish to consider your preferences in terms of fees, entry requirements and the curriculum.

 French institutions offering LLM programs include: HEAD Law School, Jean Moulin - Lyon 3 University, Panthéon-Assas Paris II University, Paris I Panthéon-Sorbonne University, University of Cergy-Pontoise, University of Orleans, CEIPI (Centre d'Etudes Internationales de la Propriété Intellectuelle), University of Cergy-Pontoise, and Lille Catholic University.